mmkal/cooperbara/docs/reference.md

 Name | Type | Description
 ---- | ---- | -----------
 <span style="white-space: nowrap;">`--allow-empty-diff`</span> | *boolean* | If set to false, Copybara will not write to the destination if the exact same change is already pending in the destination.
 Currently only supported for `git.github_pr_destination` and `git.gerrit_destination`.
 <span style="white-space: nowrap;">`--allowed-git-push-options`</span> | *list* | This is a flag used to allowlist push options sent to git servers.
-E.g. copybara copy.bara.sky --git-push-option="foo,bar" would make copybara validate push so that the only push options (if there are any) used are 'foo' and 'bar'.
+E.g. cooperbara cooper.bara.sky --git-push-option="foo,bar" would make cooperbara validate push so that the only push options (if there are any) used are 'foo' and 'bar'.
 If this flag is unset, it will skip push options validation.
 Set to "" to allow no push options.
 <span style="white-space: nowrap;">`--commands-timeout`</span> | *duration* | Commands timeout.
 Example values: 30s, 20m, 1h, etc.
 <span style="white-space: nowrap;">`--config-root`</span> | *string* | Configuration root path to be used for resolving absolute config labels like '//foo/bar'
 <span style="white-space: nowrap;">`--console-file-flush-interval`</span> | *duration* | How often Copybara should flush the console to the output file.
 (10s, 1m, etc.)If set to 0s, console will be flushed only at the end.
 Example values: 30s, 20m, 1h, etc.